MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Issues fixed for custom permissions set via the [File Explorer](clientv2-classify.md#using-file-explorer-to-classify-files) on Office files

-- [New advanced client setting](clientv2-admin-guide-customizations.md#powerpointremoveallshapesbyshapename) to remove shapes from PowerPoint headers or footers, by using the shape name instead of the text inside a shape.
+- [New advanced client setting](clientv2-admin-guide-customizations.md#remove-all-shapes-of-a-specific-shape-name) (PowerPointRemoveAllShapesByShapeName) to remove shapes from PowerPoint headers or footers, by using the shape name instead of the text inside a shape.

 ### Known issues